gggeek/db-3v4l/README.md

 ### Usage

+Example: executing the sql snippet `select current_date` in parallel on all databases:

     cd docker && docker-compose up -d
     docker exec -ti db3v4l_worker su - user cd db3v4l

-        php bin/console db3v4l:database:list

         php bin/console db3v4l:sql:execute --sql='select current_date'

+If you have a bigger set of SQL commands to execute than it is practical to put in a command-line, you can save them to a file and then execute it in parallel on all databases:

+        php bin/console db3v4l:sql:execute --file=/my_huge_script.sql

+From within the worker container, you can also list all available databases:

+        php bin/console db3v4l:instance:list

+As well as test connecting to them using the standard clients:

         mysql -h mysql_5_5 -u 3v4l -p -e 'select current_date'
-        psql -h postgresql_9_4 -U postgres -c 'select current_date' ...
+        psql -h postgresql_9_4 -U postgres -c 'select current_date'

-The default password for the last 2 commands is '3v4l'
+The default password for the last 2 commands is '3v4l'.

 Once the containers are up and running, you can access a database administration console at: http://localhost/adminer.php (if you are running the whole stack inside a VM, replace 'localhost' with the IP of the VM, as seen from the computer where your browser is executing).

 ## Details